-Our members represent all levels of expertise.
-We welcome new beekeepers to join us and benefit from the wealth of experience and know-how represented by our members, many of whom operate large scale apiaries both private and commercial.
-We are beginners and professionals alike sharing our observations and experiences about bee activities.
+CABA members represent all levels of expertise.
+They welcome new beekeepers to join them and benefit from the wealth of experience and know-how represented by its members, many of whom operate large scale apiaries both private and commercial.
+CABA members are beginners and professionals alike sharing their observations and experiences about bee activities.

-In early spring we offer a 2 Day Short Course on Beekeeping covering all aspects of the craft from A to Z. Taught by our most experienced members, the class is very popular and draws attendees from all around the mid-Atlantic states.
+In early spring CABA offers a 2 Day Short Course on Beekeeping covering all aspects of the craft from A to Z. Taught by the clubs most experienced members, the class is very popular and draws attendees from all around the mid-state.
 In addition, attendees hear from scientists and researchers about the latest findings in bee science and colony management study.

-Our Mentor Program offers new and casual beekeepers the opportunity to learn and employ apiary practices which lead to healthy bee colonies and highest quality hive product.
+CABA’s Mentor Program offers new and casual beekeepers the opportunity to learn and employ apiary practices which lead to healthy bee colonies and highest quality hive product.
 These at-the-hive teaching sessions are designed to help new beekeepers develop a best practice approach to hive care and serve to promote enjoyment in beekeeping.
-Our occasional Queen Rearing Class takes beekeeping to the next level by teaching enrollees how to grow their own queens to create new colonies or rejuvenate old ones.
+Occasionally the club conducts a Queen Rearing Class that takes beekeeping to the next level by teaching enrollees how to grow their own queens to create new colonies or rejuvenate old ones.

-To keep the public up to date about beekeeping we have a Speakers Bureau of knowledgeable members who talk bees to local civic groups, 4H Clubs, church groups, garden centers, schools, farmers markets and other organizations.
+To keep the public up to date about beekeeping CABA has a Speakers Bureau of knowledgeable members who talk bees to local civic groups, 4H Clubs, church groups, garden centers, schools, farmers markets and other organizations.
 If you would like to host a bee talk, send an email to BeeTalk.

-We meet September through April at the Farm Show Complex.
+CABA meets September through March at the Farm Show Complex.
 Each meeting features a presentation from leaders in the study and practice of beekeeping.
 These expert presentations cover many aspects of beekeeping and provide members with the latest data and know-how.
 The public is always welcome to attend!

-If you would like to become a member of the Capital Area Beekeeper’s Association we invite you to email us at JoinCABA for full details.
+If you would like to become a member of the Capital Area Beekeeper’s Association send email to JoinCABA for full details.

 Bee seeing you soon!